Age-of-Information with Information Source Diversity in an Energy Harvesting System: System Model and Problem Formulation

 \subsection{Markov Decision Process (MDP) Formulation}

 We aim to determine the policy that minimizes the average AoI at the monitoring node.
 To achieve this, the monitoring node optimally chooses the action to take at each time slot.
 Possible actions include requesting an update from one of the information sources at the beginning of each time slot, or staying idle.
 This choice is made taking into account the battery level and the age of the most recent status update available at the monitoring node.
-This problem can be formulated as an MDP, consisting of a tuple ${<}S, A, P, R{>}$, where: \begin{itemize} \item $S$ is the state space, in which the process evolution takes place; \item $A$ is the set of all possible actions, which control the state dynamics; \item $P$ denotes the state transition probability function; \item $R$ provides the reward function defined on state transitions. \end{itemize}
+This problem can be formulated as an MDP, consisting of a tuple ${<}\mathcal{S}, \mathcal{A}, P, R{>}$, where: \begin{itemize} \item $ \mathcal{S}$ is the state space where the process evolves; \item $ \mathcal{A}$ is the set of actions to control the state dynamics; \item $P$ denotes the state transition probability function; \item $R$ is the reward function defined on state transitions. \end{itemize}

-The action taken by the monitoring node at time $t$ is denoted by $a(t)$, which takes values from the finite action space $A = \{a_0, a_1, a_2, ..., a_n\}$, where $a_i$ corresponds to querying source $i$ for a status update, $i \in [n]$, while $a_0$ corresponds to remaining idle.